ProtDos/Discord-Token-Onliner/README.md

 - fast
 - personal

+## Error Mode
+If you get any errors try running error_main.py.
+If it doesn't help either, please make an issue or contact me.

 ## Random mode
 If you set `random=True`, the random mode will be enabled.
 It'll will look like this: